ArenKDesai/Aren-s-Notes/bayesian inferencing in soil.md

 - Assume H is unkown w/ PCA, Absolute PCA, Factor Analysis, Positive Matrix Factorization Most solutions either drop the temporal or spatial structure.
 We think we can do better: Find source apportionment for both space and time with an unknown number of sources.

-C is pollutnants, K is sources, and N is locations.
+C is pollutants, K is sources, and N is locations.